NIEM/NIEM.github.io/niem-releases/5.2/index.md

 >
 > See the Resources section below for more.
 Please email feedback to [niem-comments@lists.gatech.edu](mailto:niem-comments@lists.gatech.edu) or submit a new [5.2 issue](https://github.com/NIEM/NIEM-Releases/issues/new?labels=5.2) by the end of the day **{{ site.data.release.feedbackDue }}**.

 NIEM 5.2 is a minor release and is currently under development.
-Publication is scheduled for Fall 2022.
+Publication is scheduled for December 2022.

 ## Resources